01 of 04

 - Tail: The medium-long tail is slightly rounded but may show a faint central notch depending on posture and how the tail is held.

-- Habitat: Marshy, reedy areas are preferred by these blackbirds, particularly where cattails are abundant to provide a supply of soft nesting material.
+- Habitat: These blackbirds prefer marshy, reedy areas, particularly where cattails are abundant to provide a supply of soft nesting material.
 They will often cling to a single stalk or may straddle between two when perched.
 Females often perch lower and are more hidden than males, who may perch right at the top of a stalk.

 Identify a Flying Red-Winged Blackbird